echo-ai-agent/agent-framework/README.md

 ## Support
 For support, please:
 - Open an issue in the GitHub repository
-- Join our community Discord
+- Join our community Discord: COMING SOON
-- Follow us on X (Twitter) @StudiaAI
+- Follow us on X (Twitter): https://x.com/echoai_protocol

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.